RU-System-Software-and-Security/ELISE-2021/README.md

 nohup python -u compressor.py -data ftp_tmp.npy -gpu 0 -data_params ftp_tmp.params.json -model ftp_tmp.hdf5 -model_name LSTM_multi_bn -output ftp_tmp.compressed -batch_size 1000 &

 #decompression
-nohup python -u decompressor_ftp.py -output ftp_tmp -gpu 0 -model ftp_tmp.hdf5 -model_name LSTM_multi_bn -input_file_prefix ftp_tmp.compressed -batch_size 1000 &
+nohup python -u decompressor_ftp.py -output ftp_tmp_decompress -gpu 0 -model ftp_tmp.hdf5 -model_name LSTM_multi_bn -input_file_prefix ftp_tmp.compressed -batch_size 1000 &
 ```

-Note here, the key patterns can be automaticly found when parsing the log into json format.
-For illustration purpose, we provide the extraction python file for our datasets to avoid users use parsing tools such as logstash which may increase difficulty.
-We also provide the processed key patterns files so users do not need to run extraction files.
+Note that key patterns can be automatically found when parsing logs into JSON format.
+To illustrate, we provide a python file to extract key patterns of our datasets to avoid users additionally using a parsing tool such as logstash.
+We also provide processed key pattern files so that users do not need to run the code to obtain key patterns again.

 ### Some important settings
-For preprocessing 4, the match of substrings is complicated.
-For the efficiency, we implement it with a simpler way by directly obtaining frequent long strings.
+For preprocessing 4, matching of substrings is complicated.
+Considering the efficiency, we implement a simpler way to get frequent/common long strings directly.

-Also, we provide several compare files to help user compare whether the content before compression and after compression is consistent.
-Because of the preprocessing 2 sorts the log entries originaly sort the log entires into different sessions, to keep exactly the same sequence of log entries, users can sort the log entries with their sequence ids/timestamps or create additional indexes during preprocessing.
+Also, we provide several comparison files to help users compare the contents before and after compression.
+Since preprocessing 2 sorts the log entries and divides them into different sessions, to keep the exact same sequence of log entries, users can either sort log entries with their sequence ids/timestamps or create additional indexes during preprocessing.

 ### Other resources

 The implementation of DeepZip can be found at https://github.com/mohit1997/DeepZip.
-We also provide a more memory effecient training file (trainer.py).
+We also provide a more memory efficient training file (trainer.py).